pabloasc/canvas-image-react/README.md

 Your app is ready to be deployed.

-Fur further informatio, follow the instructions on the React Create App Repository to get it up and running.
+For further information, follow the instructions on the React Create App repository[repository](https://github.com/facebook/create-react-app).

 ## What I want to build
 Basic React Project for image processing.